Tri-Campus Review: “One University, Three Campuses”

 - Susan McCahan, Vice-Provost, Academic Programs and Vice-Provost, Innovations in Undergraduate Education

-- Wisdom Tettey, Vice-President and Principal, University of Toronto Scarborough
+- Wisdom Tettey, Vice-President & Principal, University of Toronto Scarborough

 - Sandy Welsh, Vice-Provost, Students